superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 Increasing the number of retrieved monsters (beyond 6) *might* solve our problem, but it creates additional issues:

-1. In production, retrieving more results (multiple KNN searches) lengthens search time noticeably.
+1. In production, retrieving more results (multiple kNN searches) lengthens search time noticeably.
 2. For each new attribute we introduce, we have to retrieve nearest neighbors (monsters), making the total number of retrieved monsters grow exponentially.
 3. We still have no guarantee we'll retrieve monsters that possess all our desired attributes.
 4. If we do manage to retrieve monsters that satisfy all criteria at once, we'll have to expend additional overhead reconciling results.